penn-repl/apply/_pages/apply.md

 Students eligible for REPL must meet all the following critera:

-1. Currently an undergraduate institution.
+1. Currently attending an undergraduate institution.
 2. A U.S. citizen, national, or permanent resident.
 3. Have at least one year left of undergraduate study.